Calibrating Scientific Foundation Models with Inference-Time Stochastic Attention: Experimental Setup and Reproducibility Details

 \subsection{TimesFM: Architecture and Forecasting}

 \paragraph{Backbone.} \textsc{TimesFM} is a decoder-only transformer for time-series forecasting that operates on non-overlapping input patches \cite{Das2024}.
 Each patch is mapped to a token representation and processed by stacked causal self-attention layers.
 Forecasts are decoded in output patches and extended autoregressively for longer horizons.
-Unless otherwise stated, deterministic reporting uses the point-forecast decoding head.
-TimesFM supports multiple decoding heads; for deterministic reporting we use the point-forecast head (decode index $=5$).
+For deterministic reporting we use the point-forecast decoding head (decode index $=5$).

 \paragraph{Datasets and splits.} We evaluate on the ETT-small benchmarks ETTh1, ETTh2, ETTm1, and ETTm2 \cite{Zhou2021}, using the standard Informer split boundaries: ETTh*: training 0--8640, validation 8640--11520, test 11520--14400; ETTm*: training 0--34560, validation 34560--46080, test 46080--57600.
-Following our adaptation protocol, normalization statistics are computed on the full training segment, while model adaptation uses only the first 10\% of the training portion.
+Normalization statistics are computed on the full training segment, while model adaptation uses only the first 10\% of the training portion.
 Each column is treated as an independent univariate series.

 \paragraph{Forecasting protocol and metric.} We use context length 512 and forecasting horizons of 96 and 192.
-Forecasting is performed autoregressively in patch units.
 Predictive accuracy is reported using MAE, averaged across series and forecast horizon.

-\paragraph{Lightweight task adaptation.} To obtain a strong deterministic checkpoint while keeping the pretrained backbone fixed, we use LoRA adapters attached to the query--key--value projection, attention output projection, and the two linear layers in the feed-forward block.
+\paragraph{Lightweight task adaptation.} We use LoRA adapters attached to the query--key--value projection, attention output projection, and the two linear layers in the feed-forward block.
 All pretrained backbone parameters are frozen and only LoRA parameters are trained.